Meet the Liberty Therapists

 Biography:

-John is a Licensed Clinical Social Worker (LCSW) with a Masters Degree in Social Work from the University of Kansas.
+John is a Licensed Clinical Social Worker (LCSW) in Missouri and Licensed Specialist Clinical Social Worker (LSCSW) with a Masters Degree in Social Work from the University of Kansas.
 He has a history of training and implementing trauma informed care programming in residential and community programs.
-John has been in the social services for almost 20 years with career experience in residential care, child welfare, and individual and group therapy.
-He specializes in working with depression, anxiety, co-occurring diagnosis, PTSD, and the impacts of daily stressors.
+John has been in the social services for over 20 years with career experience in residential care, child welfare, and individual and group therapy.
+He specializes in working with depression, anxiety, co-occurring diagnoses, PTSD, and the impacts of daily stressors.
 John has an extensive knowledge of therapeutic practices including CBT, Solution Focused, DBT, and EMDR.
-John's favorite self-care activities include spending time with family, reading, exercising, and seeking learning opportunities. Â
+John's favorite self-care activities include spending time with family, reading, exercising, and seeking learning opportunities.

 Montana Bright